 I’m rather excited to discover that the long awaited sequel to Jojo Mayer’s insane video on hand technique is due out soon.
 Secret Weapons for the Modern Drummer Pt.
 2: A Guide to Foot Technique is released by Hudson Music “soon”.
 It promises to be “The most comprehensive guide to foot technique for drummers ever available”.
 The hands video is best viewed as a compendium of technical information rather than a step by step guide that needs to be mastered… Read More »Jojo Mayer – Secret Weapons for the Modern Drummer Pt.
 2: A Guide to Foot Technique

+NOTE: The MP3 metronome was created aeons ago and it seems most of the files have vanished since I made them.
+I will attempt to fix this and create a new link ASAP.
 Despite living in a world where you can install apps on your toaster, some of my students don’t have access to such modern miracles.
-So I whipped up this batch of 5 minute long MP3s with tempos from 60 BPM to 300 BPM in increments of five BPM (except the last few which go up by ten).
-Go to this link to download individual files or the whole lot as a Zip file.
-The clicks are unaccented so you can… Read More »Free MP3 Metronome For Your Downloading Pleasure
+So I whipped up this batch of 5 minute long MP3s with tempos from 60 BPM to 300 BPM in increments of five… Read More »Free MP3 Metronome For Your Downloading Pleasure

 This is sage advice but not so easy to follow.
 As a nouveau jazzer, I find myself thinking about everything too much.
 I get pages of Riley flashing through my head mid-performance.
 I’m playing in a restaurant so I am thinking about keeping the volume down and thinking about whether the next thing I do will be too loud.
 I think about tensions arising in different body parts, my posture, what drum-striking implements I need in the next song.
 I… Read More »Don’t Think!